newtonguass/ADPenLab/Lab3_CredentialDumpingAndLateralMovement/README.md

-# ntlmRelay
+# Lab
-- A lighten weight of ntlm relay
+- SMBResponder
+    - Write a NetBios name spoofer script
+    - Write a responder to get the credential of victim